PhazerTech/yolo-rtsp-security-cam/README.md

 Check out my video about this app on my YouTube channel for more details: https://youtu.be/m8dIJN6ePKA

-## Contact
+## Contact & Support

+If you found value in this software then consider supporting me: https://phazertech.com/funding.html

-If you have any questions feel free to contact me at https://phazertech.com/contact.html
+If you have any questions feel free to contact me: https://phazertech.com/contact.html

 ## Copyright